New Arrival EAL learners

 - be experiencing ‘culture shock’ which may include feelings of loss, grief and isolation

 Sometimes, when students first encounter a dominant English speaking environment, e.g. school, they experience a ‘silent period’.
 This may last from a few days to months.
 During this time, students are listening, watching and learning about their new environment.
 They are working on making sense of what’s happening around them, acquiring receptive language day by day through the interactions of those around them.
 Students who are in this ‘silent’ period should not be forced to speak.
 To best support them, teachers can create opportunities for students to participate in class activities, demonstrating understanding through the use of visual, practical and physical means.

 CESA Funding support for EAL New Arrivals

 New arrival students often require informed EAL intervention for acceleration of English language learning of at least 2 levels per year.
-During 2020 CESA will provide co-responsibility funding to assist with the initial cost of ensuring that EAL learners who have recently arrived in Australia receive intensive English language learning support that will enable them to develop their English language skills for successful participation in learning with their peers in mainstream classes.
+CESA provides co-responsibility funding to assist with the initial cost of ensuring that EAL learners who have recently arrived in Australia receive intensive English language learning support that will enable them to develop their English language skills for successful participation in learning with their peers in mainstream classes.
 This funding will be available for students who meet the eligibility criteria and on provision of a documented intensive English language learning program.
 The application form outlines the purpose, outcomes, eligibility criteria, and accountability.